The nomination period begins Friday, May 1, 2026 (8:30am) and ends Friday, August 21, 2026 (9:00am - 2:00pm).

 A candidate's campaign period begins on the day they file their nomination and ends on December 31, 2026.
 A candidate who has a deficit in his or her campaign may continue to receive contributions until December 31, 2026, to obtain additional contributions in order to eliminate the deficit.

 What are the rules for campaign signs and advertising?
-Candidate campaign advertising means an advertisement in any broadcast, print, electronic, or other channels, that has the purpose of promoting or supporting the election of a candidate, and is subject to regulations established by the BWG 2026 Municipal Election Procedures and the Town's Sign By-law 2026-027.
+Candidate campaign advertising means an advertisement in any broadcast, print, electronic, or other channels, that has the purpose of promoting or supporting the election of a candidate, and is subject to regulations established by the BWG 2026 Municipal Election Procedures and the Town's Election Signs By-law 2026-027.
 Examples include lawn signs, brochures, posters and print, radio, and electronic advertisements.
 It is best practice that campaign advertisements do not contain any logo, crest, symbol, trademark, or insignia, in whole or in part, that is not owned by the Candidate or Registered Third Party.
-Candidates are encouraged to review the Sign By-law 2026-027.
+Candidates are encouraged to review the Election Signs By-law 2026-027.

 Can candidates use signs from past election campaigns?
 Yes, you may use signs left over from a previous campaign for the 2026 municipal election; however, it is considered to be a contribution that you make to your election campaign.
 You must record the current market value (i.e. what it would cost you to buy those signs today) as an expense.